Sachal Sarmast: Poetry

 Perfect Murshid, his name I repeat!"

 Death

 He was healthy in his life because of a simple diet and fasting.
 In the last three days of his life he was in his room.
 Only the sounds of music and dance were heard by attendants.
 He died on the 14th of Ramadan 1242 A. H., 1825 AD.

 Successors

-The current Sajjada Nashin of Sachal Sarmast's shrine is Khwaja Abdul Haq III Farooqui.
+The current sajjada nashin of Sachal Sarmast's shrine is Khwaja Abdul Haq III Farooqui.

 Urs of Sachal

-An annual three-day urs, or festival commemorating the death anniversary of Sachal Sarmast is held at Daraza Sharif, beginning on the 13th day of Ramazan, including a literary conference and musical concerts based on his poetry.
+An annual three-day urs, or festival commemorating the death anniversary of Sachal Sarmast is held at Daraza, beginning on the 13th day of Ramadan, including a literary conference and musical concerts based on his poetry.